Skip to navigation Skip to content

 • verbally obtain the required information from the customer, or

-• ask the customer to complete an ABSTUDY Change of Circumstances/Enquiry Sheet (SY053), indicating they are claiming independent status because they have been in state care
+• issue an ABSTUDY Change of Circumstances/Enquiry Sheet (SY053), indicating they are claiming independent status because they have been in State Care

 2